mark-i-m/sacm-uw-madison.github.io/pages/events.md

 <div class="panel radius" style="padding-bottom: 21px;" markdown="1">

 ### Movie Night
-#### TBD
+#### May 4, Saturday, 18:45 - 22:00

-We will be watching a movie together, complete with popcorn and grad students.
+We will be watching _Back to the Future_ (1985) together, complete with popcorn and grad students.

 </div>
 </div>